What Makes a Website Worth $8,500+ (From a Business Perspective)

 You’re Paying for the Result, Not the File

-At the end of the day, a $6,500+ website isn’t priced based on:
+At the end of the day, an $8,500+ website isn’t priced based on:

 How many pages it has